PodcastsSaúde e fitnessFibromyalgia Podcast®

 Note: This episode is not meant to be medical advice.
 Every person and every situation is unique.
 The information you learn in this episode should be shared and discussed with your own healthcare providers.

-Join us at our next Virtual Open House!
-Tami will answer the top six questions about our classes.
-Learn the differences between our Advisor and Coach training paths, and uncover which one is right for you.
+Did you catch our Virtual Open House?
+Tami answered the top six questions about our classes, plus the differences between our Advisor and Coach training paths, and which one might be right for you.
 Discover our tuition and payment options, and how our classes are tailored for fibro brains and bodies.
-Register for the FREE event here.
+Catch the replay of the event here.

 Don't like waiting?
 Get the full Be A Coach series NOW!
 Register to access the complete 'Be A Coach' series, along with several bonus episodes, delivered straight to your favorite podcast app.
 Use this link to sign up for FREE.